Levonorgestrel (Generic Levonelle)

 If you have previously had an ectopic pregnancy or inflammation of the fallopian tubes, you have a higher risk of having a new ectopic pregnancy.

-You can take Levonorgestrel if you are breastfeeding.
-The active ingredient of Levonorgestrel can get into the breast milk, so you should take Levonorgestrel straight after finishing a feed.
-Then you should avoid breastfeeding for at least the next 8 hours, and use a breast pump to drain your breast.
-This will reduce the amount of Levonorgestrel that your baby is exposed to.
+Yes, you can take levonorgestrel if you are breastfeeding.
+However, the active ingredient can get into the breast milk, so you should take levonorgestrel straight after finishing a feed.
+Then you should avoid breastfeeding for at least the next 8 hours, and use a breast pump to drain your milk.
+This will reduce the amount of levonorgestrel that your baby is exposed to.

 -